 TAZVERIK™ (tazemetostat) Approved for the Treatment of Epithelioid Sarcoma, Available from Onco360.

-Onco360®, the nation’s largest independent Oncology Pharmacy, has been selected by Epizyme to be the exclusive specialty pharmacy partner for TAZVERIK™ (tazemetostat), a new oral treatment for adult and pediatric patients (aged 16 years and older) with metastatic or locally advanced epithelioid sarcoma not eligible for complete resection.
+Onco360® has been selected by Epizyme to be the specialty pharmacy partner for TAZVERIK™ (tazemetostat), a new oral treatment for adult and pediatric patients (aged 16 years and older) with metastatic or locally advanced epithelioid sarcoma not eligible for complete resection.

 “The approval of TAZVERIK as a first-line therapy option for patients with unresectable metastatic or locally advanced epithelioid sarcoma is an important advancement in fighting this devastating disease,” said Paul Jardina, President and CEO, Onco360.
 “As a specialty pharmacy dedicated to serving people with cancer, Onco360 is honored to be selected as the exclusive specialty pharmacy partner for Tazverik.
 We are committed to improving the lives of patients suffering from epithelioid sarcoma.”